Jamf Holding Corp. (JAMF) Shares Plummet Below 1-Year High

 Jamf Holding Corp.
-(NASDAQ: JAMF)’s stock price has decreased by -1.72 compared to its previous closing price of 19.77.
-However, the company has seen a 4.01% increase in its stock price over the last five trading sessions.
+(NASDAQ: JAMF) has seen a decline in its stock price by -2.28 in relation to its previous close of 18.84.
+However, the company has experienced a -6.88% decline in its stock price over the last five trading sessions.
 Barron’s reported on 03/14/22 that Apple Is at the Core of Jamf’s Appeal

 Is It Worth Investing in Jamf Holding Corp.
 (NASDAQ: JAMF) Right Now?

-Opinions on the stock are mixed, with 7 analysts rating it as a “buy,” 1 as “overweight,” 2 as “hold,” and 0 as “sell.”
+Analysts have differing opinions on the stock, with 7 analysts rating it as a “buy,” 1 as “overweight,” 2 as “hold,” and 0 as “sell.”

 Click Here to Download the FREE Report.